 The learner will: The learner can: record e.g. page number & method judgement achieved Initial and date 3.2.
 Review the effectiveness of agreed ways of working in relation to awareness raising.
 3.3.
 Provide feedback on the effectiveness of an awareness raising activity.
-Learner declaration of authenticity: I declare that the work presented for this unit is entirely my own work.
-Learner signature: Date: Assessor sign off of completed unit: SS 5.2
+Learner declaration of authenti city: for this unit is entirely my own work.
+Learner signature: Date: